 On this page we will tell you more about how to get the most from our Sixt car rental deals in Israel.
 Get inspired by our pick of the Top 4 architectural and natural sights in the country.
 With our insights offered on this page you can easily plan your itinerary.
 You can also get an overview our services, including car categories and recommended extras, as well as read up on our helpful driving tips.

 We offer an extensive fleet in Israel that includes a range of car categories that are suitable for all kinds of travel.
 Choose from our up-to-date compact city cars, sedans, SUVs, station wagons and vans.
 Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.
-Some of the extras available when you rent a car in Israel are GPS, additional driver coverage, insurance protection and child seats. our larger vehicles are perfect for more luggage room and extra passengers.
+Some of the extras available when you rent a car in Israel are GPS, additional driver coverage, protections and child seats.
+Our larger vehicles are perfect for more luggage room and extra passengers.
 Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.

 To rent a car in Israel you must have held your driving license for at least one year.
 Driving licenses issued in non-Roman alphabets (Arabic, Chinese, Japanese, Cyrillic etc) must be accompanied by an International driving license.
 For driving licenses from countries not part of the international driving license treaty, an official translation of the license must be presented with the original license.
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).